 Islam may destroy the European Union

-Now Italy is voicing the same desire to get out.
-Rumor (that is unsubstantiated, non-scholarly, non-evidenced-based rumor) that Muslims have gained significant influence in Southern Italy – with all the commiserate dysfunction.
-Now there is almost unlimited desire of Muslim refugees to come to that tiny peninsula,(because until Italy becomes more Islamic, Italy has one of the highest qualities of life of any country in the world, for example. the espirit de vie, the food, and the Catholic culture — that is, the culture of joy).
+Now Italy is voicing the same desire to get out of the EU.
+Rumor (that is unsubstantiated, non-scholarly, non-evidenced-based articles) state that Muslims have gained significant influence in Southern Italy – with all the commiserate dysfunction.
+Now there is almost unlimited desire of Muslim refugees to come to that tiny peninsula,(because until Italy becomes more Islamic, it has one of the highest qualities of life of any country in the world, for example. the espirit de vie, the food, and the Catholic culture — that is, the culture of joy).

 Trump saves 1,000 jobs in Indiana – no one understand the economics